How to Finish Projects If You Have ADHD

 The reality is that not finishing some projects doesn’t matter.
 When I was a systems analyst at a large corporation, the last 10% was the documentation no one ever used.
 (Good thing, since it was my responsibility to finish it, and I rarely did!)

-For still other projects, though, that last 10% is crucial.
+For many projects, though, that last 10% is crucial.
 Using my new audio course, Foundations of ADHD Success, as an example, that last 10% took me longer to complete than the first 90%.
 Until I finished the last 10%, the entire project was dead in the water.

 How To Finish Projects If You Have ADHD